vallis/kissreport/KISS.md

 # The Architecture of the LISA Science Analysis

-A Keck Institute for Space Studies workshop, January 16--19, 2018 **Final report**, January 2019
+A W. M. Keck Institute for Space Studies workshop, January 16--19, 2018 **Final report**, January 2019

 * Rachel Akeson - California Institute of Technology